Settings Screen

 Interval The note names are displayed in the square that is the root of the scale, and the intervals from the root are displayed in the other squares.

-The meaning of interval notation is described in the Appendix of the User Guide.
+The meaning of interval notation is described in the "Appendix" of the User Guide.

 DoReMi The names in the solfège notation with the movable Do method are displayed.